 * Outline a Basic Format – If there are specific issues your children are confronting (drinking, promiscuous behavior, etc.) you may want to use that as your initial focus, then open up the conversation to any general concerns, questions.
 It helps to have at least a minimal agenda to avoid discussion devolving into a free-floating gripe session.

 * Set Some Basic Guidelines – One of the most helpful aspects of a Parent Network is that by talking to others, we can get a sense of community norms -- What do most parents consider reasonable age-appropriate curfews?
 How do most families deal with unsupervised houses?
 How do parents limit-setting vs. independence and deal with infractions?
 However, it’s also important to accept that each child is different, and everyone parents differently according to trust and comfort levels with certain behavior.
 The most effective Parent Networks set a non-judgmental tone, accepting that there is no need for overall common agreement.
 The value is in awareness and communication, knowing what other parents think and how they handle various situations.
 Confidentiality within the group is important for establishing an environment of trust.

 * Keep in Touch – While some groups may want to schedule regular meetings, others may want the fluidity to schedule gatherings as needed.
 In the meantime, it can really help to establish an email list for occasional issues that might arise, so parents can tap the group for advice or send out an alert at a moment’s notice.

 * Use Your Community Resources – Parent Networks often benefit from some advice and guidance by experts, even if only for someone to facilitate discussion and help in an objective way to keep a gathering on track.
 Guidance counselors in your school may be a good place to start, but Brookline also has a wealth of other community resources as well that can steer you to the information and help you need.

+For a printable PDF of this information, click here.
 For more information on B-PEN or for help starting a Parent Network, contact us.